Mootikins/csc445_exam2/README.md

 - `transitions`: A nested dictionary where each first level key is the starting state for any defined transitions from that state.

-  Inside this top level key, there can be one of two types of dictionaries:

-  - Any number of *key*: *value* pairs where *key* is the current character in the alphabet, and *value* is the destination state.

-  - Any number of *key*: *value* pairs where the *key* is a stack value or `else`.
-The value is another dictionary that will be evaluated as follows if the current value on the stack matches the *key*:
+  A general transition definition has three parts:

-    - `pop`: An integer saying how many values to pop off the stack.
+  - `pop`: The number of values to pop off the stack -- defaults to one (1)
-    - `push`: An array of strings to push onto the stack *after* popping off of the stack.
+  - `push`: An array of strings or values to push onto the stack after popping
-    - `to`: A string specifying which state from the `states` array should be moved to after any stack manipulation.
+  - `to`: The destination state to transition to after stack operations

+  The top level (state) key contains any number of nested *key*: *value* pairs, where the key is the character that the transition information (in value) is used.

+  The value mentioned in the previous paragraph can contain up to four keys:

+    - `stack`: Any number of *key*: *value* pairs, where the key is a stack value to transition on, and value is the general transition definition described above (that contains `pop`, `push`, and `to`).
-    The `else` key is used to specify which state to transition to if none of the stack values defined in the character's match the current value on the stack.
-Note that the value of this `else` key is equivalent to the *value* that does not use the stack definitions.
+    - The keys from the general transition definition above.
+This is used only if none of the transitions in the `stack` key (if present) match the current top of the stack.

 - `stack`: The initial state of the stack when the automata starts.

 ## Running